Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Select the Sophos Firewalls’ local VPC from the Transport Attachment ID drop-down menu and click Create Transit Gateway Attachment.

-6. Select the newly created Connect attachment from the list, navigate to the Connect peers tab and click Create connect peer.
+6. Select the newly created Connect attachment from the list, go to the Connect peers tab, and click Create Connect Peer.

 7. Enter an appropriate name in the Name tag field and keep the Transit Gateway GRE address as Auto-generated unless you wish to use a specific IP address in the CIDR block we previously attached to this transit gateway.